 What comes to your head when you think about ‘motherhood’?
-Well, to start it, it’s a roller coaster ride.
+Well, to start with, it’s a roller coaster ride.
 I couldn’t agree more that it is a 24-hour job that goes on for 365 days in a year.
 The worrying, stress, and anxiety that we women go through have no comparison.
 But all of it gets compensated when we get a hug from our little ones.
 It’s the biggest stress buster.
-At times mothers need a hug more than their kids do.
+At times a mother need a hug more than her kids do.

 I can go on and on about motherhood because it is never-ending.
 Every mother has a different story to share.

 I really appreciate that you have read this far, but the best part is yet to come.
 There are so many mothers out there who give up everything for their little ones.
 They have no choice but to put a halt to their career.
 They stop socialising, they stop going out as much as they used to.
 A huge gang of friends eventually turns into merely one or two who stand by you.
 Yes, it’s hard.
 I’ve been there and done that and it made me hit rock bottom.
 I needed to find the purpose of life.
 I mean am I supposed to only look after my baby and the house forever?
 I’m completely thrown out of the picture.